ebugarin/StudentDB/README.md

 ## Features

 - Fetch student details from the University API
+- Create a SQLite database from the API Json
 - Calculate total credit hours and GPA for each student
 - Automatically drop courses for full-time students with grades below 40
 - Reset the test database to clear application state